 The SCS began awarding scholarships in 1994; since 2010, the society has been able to award at least two scholarships per year.
 A list of previous recipients is available on the SCS website (https://classicalstudies.org/awards-and-fellowships/mscca-previous-recip...).

 Candidates will be judged on the basis of (a) their academic qualifications, including demonstrated ability in fields that prepare a student for further study in Classics or archaeology, (b) the quality of their proposal, and (c) financial need.
-The application must be supported by a member of the SCS or Archaeological Institute of America (AIA), and at least one letter of recommendation must include a statement indicating that this is an appropriate candidate for the purposes of this scholarship.
+The application must be supported by two letters of recommendation.
+At least one letter of recommendation must include a statement indicating that this is an appropriate candidate for the purposes of this scholarship.

 The receipt deadline for applications is 5:00 p.m.
-Eastern Time, December 8, 2017; results will be announced by the end of January 2018.
-All application materials should be sent as e-mail attachments to the Executive Director of the SCS, Dr. Helen Cullyer, at firstname.lastname@example.org.
-Applications must include
+Eastern Time, December 14, 2018; results will be announced by the end of January 2019.
+All application materials should be sent as e-mail attachments to the Executive Director of the SCS, Dr. Helen Cullyer, at email@example.com.
+Applications must include:

 (1) the application form;

-(3) two letters of recommendation from faculty members or other professionals who have worked with you during the past two years (at least one must be a member of the SCS or AIA) and at least one letter must include a statement indicating that this is an appropriate candidate for the purposes of this scholarship; and both should submit their letters directly to the SCS as e-mail attachments;
+(3) two letters of recommendation from faculty members or other professionals who have worked with you during the past two years.
+Letters of recommendation should indicate how the candidate meets the criteria for the award; and both letter-writers should submit their letters directly to the SCS as e-mail attachments;

 (4) a one-page summary of the projected or actual budget (e.g., airfare, tuition, program expenses, accommodation expenses, income replacement, etc.);